Back to Home

 5. Complete the wizard

-For any web hosting with PHP and MySQL (not just cPanel).
+For any web hosting with PHP and MySQL.

 1. Go to ChurchCRM Releases